-The lush forests and scalable mountains of East Africa offer some of the world’s best one-day adventures, which just might include a gorilla sighting or two
+The lush forests and scalable mountains of East Africa offer some of the best one-day adventures, and they just might include a gorilla sighting or two!

 Story and Photos by Alicia Erikson

 Terraced farmland and scenes of young Rwandese teens pushing bikes overloaded with plantains flashed in and out of visibility.
 Scenes painted in a brilliant spectrum of greens sped by and a light chill punctured the air as the bus climbed into the hills of Rwanda’s Northern Province.

 Gearing up for one of my final weekends in Rwanda, I decided to return to my favourite region: the lush Northern Province—filled to the brim with wildlife treks, volcanic peaks waiting to be scaled, and azure lakes cutting through the emerald hills.
 One of the few activities left to do on my Rwanda bucket list: hike to the top of Mount Bisoke, one of the many volcanic peaks in the Virunga Mountain range that extends along the borders of Rwanda, Uganda and the Democratic Republic of the Congo (DRC).

 At a reasonable cost for the permit, doable in a day, and offering a crater lake at the top, Bisoke—looming at 3,711 metres—seemed the perfect adventure with which to bid farewell to Rwanda.
 “The hike is a relatively mild few hours that becomes a bit more challenging as you near the summit,” was the advice we had heard.